fg91/DeViSE-zero-shot-classification/README.md

 .
 .
 ```
-Folder and image names do not matter.
+Folder and image names within the folder `pictures` do not matter.

 Activate the virtual environment with `source activate DeViSE_env`, navigate to the folder `deviseApi` and run `python deviseApi.py`.
 In your browser go to `http://localhost:5000/apidocs/`.